-In fiscal year 2011, expenditures from Commonwealth revenues for education purposes were nearly \$10.9 billion.
-The enacted budget for fiscal year 2012 included expenditures from Commonwealth revenues for education purposes that were more than \$10.9 billion.
-The proposed budget for fiscal year 2013 includes over \$11 billion in education funding.
+In fiscal year 2011, expenditures from Commonwealth revenues for education purposes were more than \$10.9 billion.
+In fiscal year 2012, expenditures from Commonwealth revenues for education purposes were nearly \$11 billion.
+The enacted budget for fiscal year 2013 includes over \$11.3 billion in education funding, an increase of approximately 3.4 percent over fiscal year 2012.

 Elementary and Secondary Education.
 The financing of public elementary and secondary education in Pennsylvania is shared by the Commonwealth and local school districts.
 There are 500 local school districts in the state.
 With certain exceptions, each is governed by a locally elected school board responsible for the administration of the public schools in the school district with the authority to levy taxes within the limits prescribed by the Public School Code of 1949, as amended.
 Funds supplied by the Commonwealth supplement the funds raised locally.
 Local school districts receive various subsidy payments for basic instruction, vocational education, debt service, pupil transportation, employee retirement programs including Social Security, and various special education programs.
 The largest such subsidy is the Basic Education subsidy.
-The enacted budget for fiscal year 2012 increased the state portion of the Basic Education subsidy by \$621 million, or nearly 11.6 percent, to more than \$5.3 billion.
-For each qualifying school district, the state share of this variance is based on its local wealth and its existing tax burden.
+The enacted budget for fiscal year 2013 increased the state portion of the Basic Education subsidy by \$49 million, or 0.9 percent, to more than \$5.4 billion.
+For fiscal year 2013, each school district will receive an amount equal to its 2011-12 Basic Education Funding allocation.
+The increase will be distributed for each qualifying school district, based on its local wealth and its existing tax burden.
 The funding formula also considers district size as well as student enrollment characteristics such as family poverty levels and English language learners.
-For fiscal year 2012, each school district was guaranteed, if necessary, no less than the amount received in 2008-09.
 Fiscal year 2011 was the final year of available federal stimulus dollars for basic education funding.
-The recommended budget for fiscal year 2013 proposes to create a Student Achievement Education Block Grant (SAEBG), which combines Basic Education, Pupil Transportation, Nonpublic and Charter School Transportation, and Social Security funding into a single block grant totaling more than \$6.5 billion.